 Darlington provincial park

 A Complete Guide to Darlington Provincial Park

-It is also called “Birder’s Paradise”.
-It is perched on top of a bluff created at the end of the previous ice age.
-Along with this park, you can also check out the botanical gardens in Ontario
+It is also called “Birder’s Paradise,” as it is perched on top of a bluff created at the end of the previous ice age.

+Darlington provincial park